v8/v8.dev/src/docs/contribute.md

 ---
 title: 'Contributing to V8'
+description: 'This document explains how to contribute to V8.'
 ---
 The information on this page explains how to contribute to V8.
 Be sure to read the whole thing before sending us a contribution.